Harry James Angus

-History
+Early life

-Harry James Angus was born on 11 June 1982 in Melbourne, Victoria.
+Angus was born on 11 June 1982 in Melbourne, Victoria.
 He has been playing the trumpet since the age of twelve and learned to scat from listening to the Jazz greats.
 He went to primary school at Malvern Primary School, where he would often perform as a vocalist at school assemblies.
 He then went to high school at McKinnon Secondary College and was taught by Ian Orr in Melbourne before studying at the Victorian College of the Arts.
-In 2006, he appeared twice as a panelist on the ABC Australian Music Quiz show Spicks and Specks.
-Angus is also part of The Conglomerate, a four-piece Melbourne jazz band.
-He also played basketball for the Malvern Tigers Basketball Club, and used to wear the club's black and yellow singlet while performing at gigs.
-He is married to Emily Lubitz, the lead singer of Tinpan Orange and they live together in the Northern Rivers region.

 He also is the nephew of comedian, actress and writer, Mary-Anne Fahey (who played Kylie Mole on The Comedy Company).

+Career

 Jackson Jackson

 His current side project, Jackson Jackson, is a partnership with producer and film composer Jan Skubiszewski (Two Hands, The Rage in Placid Lake, Last Man Standing).
 "Jackson Jackson and the New Apocalypso Beat" features Melbourne trio "The Genie" (composed of Ollie McGill on keyboards and keytar, Ryan Monro on bass and Will Hull-Brown on drums).
 His backing singers are known as "The Jackson Jackson 5" (comprising Elana Stone, Karishma Sadhai, Bec Ari, Chantal Mitvalsky and Rory Osman).
 Jackson Jackson are signed to EMI and their debut album The Fire Is on the Bird was released in March 2007.

 Jackson Jackson played shows in Melbourne, Sydney and Brisbane in mid-March 2007 as part of their "Sneak Preview" tour.

 In 2008, they released their second album Tools for Survival.